MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 ```

 In the controller method, we add the `EnableQuery` attribute.
 The `EnableQuery` attribute is an action filter that parses, validates, and applies the query.
 The filter converts the query options into a LINQ expression.
-When the controller returns an `IQueryable` or `IActionResult` type, the Linq provider converts the Linq expression into a query e.g EfCore will convert the Linq expression to a Sql statement.
+When the controller returns an `IQueryable` or `IActionResult` type, the Linq provider converts the Linq expression into a query e.g Entity Framework (EF) Core will convert the Linq expression to a Sql statement.

 ## Basic queries
-We can select a specific property or properties in an entity.
+We can select a specific property or properties in an entity:

 ```http
 GET http://localhost:6285/odata/Customers?$select=Name